hoontr16/Monopoly/README.md

 # Monopoly
-My implementation of Monopoly in Python, without using Pygame
+My implementation of Monopoly in Python, without using Pygame\n
+\n
 When in the directory, run main.py with no arguments to play.

 Guide to commands: